gophercoders/website/content/lessons/KS2/lower/variables.md

 So what should you name your variables?
 You should name your variables after the use they have in your program.
-It is __very important__ that this name is meaningful. _Programs are read by programmers many more times they they are run bua computer._ The variable names you choose have to make sense to you and to someone who has never seen your program run.
+It is __very important__ that this name is meaningful. _Programs are read by programmers many times before they are run by a computer._ The variable names you choose have to make sense to you and to someone who has never seen your program run.

 But, you cannot call your variables anything.
 You are only allowed to use